 All marketing will be in accordance with the schedule in the appendix.
-All timber will be marked at stump and eye level.
-In some cases of clear cuts, timber may be cruised by a professional forester employed by the Commission.
+All timber to be sold will be designated by the Mississippi Forestry Commission.
 After marking or cruising, the forester in charge will compute the volume of all products.
-Volume will be computed using Doyle Scale with appropriate form classes.
-The sale will be advertised by the Choctaw County School Board of Education, Choctaw County.
+Volume will be computed using Doyle Scale and or Tons with appropriate form classes.
+The sale will be advertised by the Jefferson Davis County School Board of Education, Jefferson Davis County.
 The period of advertisement will be 21 days.
 Sample contracts will be sent to all buyers in the area of the sale by the Forestry Commission.
-All bids must be marked "bid" and sent to the Choctaw County School Board of Education, Ackerman, Mississippi.
+All bids must be marked "bid" and sent to the Jefferson Davis County School Board of Education, Prentiss, Mississippi.
 The successful bidder will be governed by terms of contract.
 The forester in charge will make periodic checks of the cutting operation to insure compliance with the terms of the contract.

-The Board of Education will be invoice for the work at the completion of the sale.
+The Board of Education will be invoiced for the work at the completion of the sale.
 A minimum of 15% percent of the sale will be placed in an escrow fund for forestry work of any approved type.
 When more funds are needed, the Forestry Commission may request the Board of Education to place additional funds in the escrow account.
 This may be from timber sales, or from the general fund money.

 Physical improvement: Physical improvements are needed.
-Boundary lines need to be painted and/or maintained on a four (4) year cycle; permanent firelanes need to be plowed on some sections.
+Boundary lines need to be painted and/or maintained on a four (4) year cycle; permanent firebreaks need to be plowed on some sections.
 These will be left to the forester in charge.
 All work must be approved by the Board of Education.

 The work may be done by the Forestry Commission employees or by contracting.
 Contract work should be limited to injecting, machine site preparation, herbicide application, and tree planting.
 All other can usually be best handled by Forestry Commission employees.
-Funding of firelanes, site preparation, and the tree planting can be cost shared under the Forest Resource Development Program.
+Funding of firebreaks, site preparation, and the tree planting can be cost shared under the Forest Resource Development Program.